-All S4OM Foundational Courses, whether using virtual, in-person or a hybrid format, are required to provide CLAs and the comprehensive practical.
+All S4OE Foundational Courses, whether using virtual, in-person or a hybrid format, are required to provide CLAs, a comprehensive practical, and an evaluation of student clinical skills.

-Comprehensive Practical:
+Comprehensive Practical

-In the comprehensive practical, a student provides a full intake, full-length hands-on oncology massage session with an oncology client.
+In the comprehensive practical, a student provides a full intake, full-length hands-on session with an oncology client.
 A Foundational Course must include at least one practical.
 The practical typically takes place near the end of the Foundational Course and requires the application of cumulative clinical skills.